mattmccormick/docs/craigslistmapping_md.md

 When you post an ad to Craigslist, the property location is placed on a map.
 This helps potential residents see what area the property is in within the city.<br>
 ![](maps1.jpg)<br>

-A pin point is placed on your map based on the information that Rooof pulls from your property website.
+A pin is placed on your map based on the information that Rooof pulls from your property website.

 **There are two ways to change the locations in your posting:**
 1. Edit the draft posting.
 Once Rooof gives you the unpublished draft version of your ad, click "Edit Location".